jvdass/FindSeries/README.md

 - **Genre Filtering:** Easily filter through categories like Action, Comedy, Drama, and Sci-Fi.
 - **Favorites System:** Users can save their favorite series to a personal list, which persists even after refreshing the page.
 - **Dynamic Content:** Fetches accurate and updated show details (titles, release years, and cover images).
-- **✨ Where to Watch (France):** Integrated with the TMDB API to display the real-time availability of streaming platforms (Netflix, Disney+, Prime Video, Crunchyroll, etc.) specifically for the French audience.
+- **Where to Watch (France):** Integrated with the TMDB API to display the real-time availability of streaming platforms (Netflix, Disney+, Prime Video, Crunchyroll, etc.) specifically for the French audience.
 - **Responsive & Modern Design:** A clean, minimalist interface with a dark layout designed for an optimal user experience across all devices.